prooph/proophessor-do/README.md

 Proophessor is a CQRS + ES module for Zend Framework 2.
 You can learn more about it by reading the [official documentation](http://prooph.github.io/proophessor/).

-This repository contains an example implementation of a small domain served by a PHP web application.
+This repository contains an example implementation of a small domain model served by a PHP web application.
 [Proophessor](https://github.com/prooph/proophessor) powers the M part and [ZF2](https://github.com/zendframework/zf2) the V and C part of the
 MVC stack.
 Database connection is managed with the help of [doctrine](https://github.com/doctrine) seamlessly integrated through the [prooph/event-store-doctrine-adapter](https://github.com/prooph/event-store-doctrine-adapter) on the write side and the